 If motions for summary judgment are filed, the Court will schedule a status conference after ruling on such motions to discuss settlement and pretrial matters, and the pretrial order will be issued following this status conference.
-Lead trial counsel shall attend in person unless permission is otherwise granted in advance, and parties must attend in person or be available by telephone.
-If the Court orders a full settlement conference to take place as part of this post-discovery status conference, then the attendance requirements for settlement conferences will be in effect, per Section III.A.4, below.
+Lead trial counsel shall participate unless permission is otherwise granted in advance, and parties must be available by telephone.
+If the Court orders a full settlement conference to take place as part of this post-discovery status conference, then the attendance requirements for settlement conferences will be in effect, per Section III.A.4. below.